jadecobra/python_tdd_exercises/source/how_to/calculator.rst

       import unittest

-  - then I assign a random integer to the x and y variables and change the test to use these variables
+  - then assign a random integer to the x and y variables and change the test to use these variables

     .. code-block:: python